 - The type of nappy you will be using

-Frequency: How often you change your child will depend on a number of factors but it is mainly down to age.
-For example a newborn can need changing 10-12 times a day due to the never ending poops, whilst a toddler may need just 4 to 6 changes as they are holding their wees and doing only one or two poops a day.
+How many nappies per day being used will depend on a number of factors but it is mainly down to age.
+For example a newborn can need changing anywhere from 8-12 times a day due to the never ending poops, whilst a toddler may need just 4 to 6 changes as they are holding their wees and doing only one or two poops a day.

 Using this information you can get a good idea of how many you might need, by working out how many will likely be used in between washes (and drying).
 It's always good to start off with a basic stash which is affordable to you, whether that's 2 or 15 nappies, and then build on it slowly.
 There's a huge selection of reusable nappies to choose from nowadays so use the opportunity to try something new and test what you like before investing in more.
 There's no need to dive straight into full-time cloth, particularly if your budget doesn't allow, just start off part time and top those nappy washes up with clothes!